Vitor-Dubiela/async-programming/README.md

 # Why I Created This Repository?
 The will to create this repository came from a job's project that I was working on.
 The problem that I faced on required reducing the time spent to run the queries that we were sending to Sql Server.

-## But What Project Was That? :thinking::thinking:
+## But what kind of Project was that? :thinking::thinking:
 * .NET Framework Project.
 * Domain-Driven Design (DDD).
 * Sql Server.